srirangav/qlZipInfo/README.txt

 History:

-    v1.0.14 - fixes to make darkmode and light mode better match the BigSur Finder
+    v1.0.15 - show a lock icon for encrypted files v1.0.14 - fixes to make darkmode and light mode better match the BigSur Finder
     v1.0.13 - make sure days and months are zero prefixed